 DEFINITIONS OF COURSE MODALITIES

-- Online Synchronous – A course delivered through an internet platform such as Moravian College's LMS, Canvas, with live, real-time video conferencing sessions on specific days and times.
+- Online Synchronous – A course that is taken through an internet platform such as Moravian University's LMS, Canvas, with live, real-time video conferencing sessions on specific days and times.
+There are no face-to-face sessions on campus.

-- Online Asynchronous – A course delivered through an internet platform such as Moravian College's LMS, Canvas, with no live, real-time video conferencing sessions.
+- Online Asynchronous – A course delivered through an internet platform such as Moravian University's LMS, Canvas, with no face-to-face sessions nor live, real-time video conferencing sessions.

 The National Center for Educational Studies